 In previous years, the Association was unable to recognise its share of the scheme assets and scheme liabilities, therefore had applied defined contribution accounting in respect of the SHAPS.
-For the year ended 31 March 2018, the Association had recognised a past service deficit liability of £1,807k, within provisions, based on the present value of the Association's deficit funding agreement.
+Since the year ended 31 March 2018, the Association has recognised a past service deficit liability based on the present value of the Association's deficit funding agreement.